Grass-G/Augmented-Reality-Hedsett/README.md

-# Augmented-Reality-Hedsett
+# Augmented-Reality-Hedset
 Name :Samrat Singh , X G
-Euroschool whitefeild Teen interns project
+Euroschool White field Teen interns project

 Note: This is not the final version as some features that i added arent working as expected and will fix them later, here "headset" is reffering to a google cardboard Hedset running android.
 THIS PROJECT IS CURRENT UNFINISHED.
 PARTS OF THE CODE IS AI GENERATED.